Filter Evaluation v0.9.0

 ) -> list[syside.Element]:

-"""Collect all PartUsage descendants that match all filter expressions."""
+"""Collect the element and any PartUsage descendants that match every filter expression."""

 matched = []